 More About Juror Qualification

-In accordance with 28 U.S.C. § 1865(b), the clerk, under the supervision of the Judges of this court, will deem any person qualified to serve on grand and petit juries in this district unless the person:
+In accordance with 28 U.S.C. § 1865(b)(link is external), any person is deemed to be qualified to serve on a grand or petit jury in this district unless the person:

-• is unable to read, write, and understand the English language with a degree of proficiency sufficient to fill out satisfactorily the juror qualification form;
+- is unable to read, write, and understand the English language with a degree of proficiency sufficient to complete the Questionnaire;;